Gheorghe Chițu: Youth

-On 18 July 1850, Chițu published in Vestitorul Românesc newspaper a piece announcing the creation of a National Theater Craiova, in its first incarnation.
-While still residing in the Austrian Empire, he took courses in Slavistics under Franz Miklosich and printed his own "distinctly religious and patriotic" book, Oracolul anului 1851 ("An Oracle for the Year 1851").
-A Vienna concert by Ludwig Wiest, which included renditions of Romanian folklore, inspired him to write a sonnet in 1853.
+By May 1851, Chițu had completed a play, which he hoped to see staged by the Craiova theater, and which he also presented for review to his Moldavian peer, Vasile Alecsandri.
+After attending a Vienna concert by Ludwig Wiest, which included renditions of Romanian folklore, he was inspired to write a sonnet, published in 1853.
 According to bibliophile Avram Vasculescu, it is one of the finest by a Romanian, while Ciocazan calls it "splendid"; it is in any case one of the first ever in the context of Romanian literature, alongside other samples by Radu Ionescu.

-The revolutionary cell became inactive under the repressive regime of Barbu Dimitrie Știrbei, but was revived by Chițu, Quinezu and Elefterie Cornetti in 1853, at the height of the Crimean War.
+At home, the revolutionary cell had been inactive under the repressive regime of Barbu Dimitrie Știrbei, but was revived by Chițu, Quinezu and Elefterie Cornetti in 1853, at the height of the Crimean War.
 In December of that year, he went public with his enduring admiration for Magheru (who had been banished from Wallachia following the 1848 events), writing the poem Essilatul ("The Exile"), written from Magheru's perspective; it concluded with the lines: